s-chh/2D-Positional-Encoding-Vision-Transformer/README.md

     <td>python main.py --dataset cifar10 --pos_embed <strong>rope</strong></td>
   </tr>
 </table>
-Relative Positional Encoding uses a "max_relative_distance" hyper-parameter to clamp distances between -max_relative_distance and max_relative_distance (referred to as k in paper).
+Relative Positional Encoding uses a "max_relative_distance" hyper-parameter to clamp distances between -max_relative_distance and max_relative_distance (referred to as k in the original paper).
 <br>
 The dataset can be changed using the dataset argument.
 <br>